With Pride: Top five tips for creating an inclusive school

 4. Make everyone visible

 Talking to young people about different types of families will make a difference to the school environment and enable every child to see themselves and their experiences represented, whatever kind of family set-up they live in and friends they have.
-Ensure the library contains fiction featuring different types of families and display diverse images of people and families.
+Ensure the school library contains fiction featuring different types of families and display diverse images of people and families.

 5. Celebrate!